second-state/lity/docs/rule-engine-guide.rst

 In Lity, rules are written in the contract and the syntax is very similar with Drools's.

-An rule statement consists of four parts:
+A rule statement consists of four parts:

 1. Rule Name: a string literal which served as the identifier of rule.
 2. Rule attributes: optional hints that describe activation behavior of this rule.